 5 Renewable Energy Sources of Tomorrow

-The top of the list is definitely solar power which is the most abundant and convenient to use.
+The top of the list is solar power which is the most abundant and convenient to use.
 This rich form of energy is derived from nuclear fusion – a kind of power that comes from the sun’s core.
 Its collection and conversion can be done in a number of ways ranging from solar collectors for domestic use to complex technologies that directly converts the sun’s rays to electricity with the use of mirrors or photovoltaic cells.
 Sufficient production of these can sufficiently power our modern-day society.

 The wind is another superb alternative being formed by the changes in atmospheric conditions on the surface of the Earth.
 The varying temperatures result from sunlight that warms the surface of the Earth hence wind.
 Wind energy is at times used for pumping water or the generation of electricity with the use of wind turbines that convert the kinetic energy to electric energy.
 The flip side is that it requires expansive area coverage for the production of a significant amount of energy.